jeffpar/pcjs.v1/disks/pc/os2/misc/cpdos/86295/README.md

 This disk contained a pre-1.0 version of OS/2 (aka **CP-DOS** or **MT-DOS** or **ADOS** or **286DOS** or **DOS5**) built on October 22, 1986, with a few files (IBMDOS.COM and NLS.EXE) apparently rebuilt on October 23, 1986.

-When this disk boots, the following message is displayed on-screen:
+When this disk boots, the following version banner is displayed:

 	CP-DOS version 1.0
 	Copyright 1986 IBM Corp.